- When will the USF PA program be accredited?

 Yes, and along with the bachelors degree, all the prerequisites must be completed prior to class start.

-- Are there any standardized testing required for admissions?
+- Is there any standardized testing required for admissions?

-Yes, applicants must take the Graduate Record Exam or the Medical College Admissions Test, GRE or MCAT within 5 years of applying to the program.
+Yes, applicants must take the Graduate Record Exam (GRE) or the Medical College Admissions Test (MCAT) within 3 years of applying to the program.

 - Is there financial aid available?